danobi/dxuuu.xyz/src/optimistic-concurrency.md

 `write_pointer_version(a, b, c, d)`: Atomic CAS between `a` and `b` with the new value being a  `head_p` with `s.pointer = c` and `s.version = d`.

-The entire do-while loop of goodness essentially guarantees that anything executed inside of the loop body is done atomically.
+The entire do-while loop of goodness guarantees that anything executed inside of the loop body is done so atomically.
-This is opportunistic because if another thread comes along and `m_log_buffer` right after we call `INK_QUEUE_LD()`, the CAS inside `write_pointer_version(..)` will catch the change and abort the write.
-The loop repeats until we can atomically perform the actions inside the loop body.
+This is opportunistic because if another thread comes along and changes `m_log_buffer` right after we call `INK_QUEUE_LD()`, the CAS inside `write_pointer_version(..)` will catch the change and abort the write.
+The loop repeats until we succeed in atomically performing the actions inside the loop body.

-At first this may seem like a better, more lightweight solution over locks, it does come with certain drawbacks.
+At first this may seem like a better, more lightweight solution over locks, but it does come with certain drawbacks:

 1. If the critical section is highly contested, then performance quickly degrades.
-This is because every failed transaction generates more work, and more work will generate more failed transactions.
-On the other hand, mutexes will put the thread to sleep with the added cost of a system call.
+Every failed transaction generates more work, and more work generates more failed transactions.
+On the other hand, mutexes will put the thread to sleep at the added cost of a context switch.

 2. It is easy to create a [time to check to time of use][7] bug with this method.
 If we forget to wrap the expression in a do-while with the correct terminating condition, we expose ourselves to a TOCTTOU bug.
 As with the C++ language itself, this form of concurrency